 Does Illinois require training or an exam to work as an online Notary?

-Effective January 1, 2024, anyone applying for an online commission in Illinois is required to take a 3-hour Notary Training Course and pass a 50-question Notary Exam.
-You'll have three chances to score of 85% or higher.
-If you miss the mark on your third try, you've failed the final test.
+Effective January 1, 2024, anyone applying for an Electronic Notary commission in Illinois is required to take a 3-hour Notary Training Course and pass a 50-question Notary Exam.
+You'll have three chances to score 85% or higher.
+The state provides a list of approved education providers, including the NNA's Illinois State-Required Notary Training and Exam.

 What tools and technology do I need to perform electronic notarizations?

-Electronic online Notaries need a computer, webcam, microphone and secure internet connection to get started.
+Electronic Notaries who will notarize remotely need a computer, webcam, microphone and secure internet connection to get started.
 You'll also need to buy your electronic seal, electronic journal and digital certificate containing your electronic signature.
 An Electronic Notary seal must look identical to a traditional Notary seal.
 Your digital certificate must conform to the X.509 standards and be compatible with your chosen vendor.

 Do I need a second surety bond?

-Yes, remote Notaries must buy a $25,000 bond to perform notarizations involving digital documents.
-This bond amount is in addition to the $5,000 bond required to perform traditional notarial acts.
-A single bond totaling $30,000 to cover both types of notarizations may suffice.
+Yes, Notaries must have a $25,000 bond to perform notarizations for remotely located signers.
+This is in addition to the $5,000 bond required to perform traditional notarial acts.
+A single bond totaling $30,000 to cover both types of notarizations meets the requirement.
+The additional $25,000 bond is required for any Notary who notarizes paper or electronic documents remotely by means of audio-visual communication.

 Is an errors and omissions (E&O) insurance policy required?